 In the book, I spelled out how trees can benefit soils, reduce flooding and global warming, and could provide healthy foods like nuts and berries.
 Yet few trees, especially deciduous ones, are being planted The UK has fewer trees than just about any EU country.

 Where best to start this?
 There is a vast acreage of land round here – in the Forest of Bowland – an Area of Outstanding Natural Beauty (AONB).
 The thousand of acres of this moorland - left to shoot grouse, could be even more outstanding as a canopy of trees.
-Instead of barren old moors, they could go back to what they used to be several hundred years ago - before they were chopped down to make warships..
+Instead of barren heather moors, they could go back to what they used to be several hundred years ago - before they were chopped down to make warships and pit props..

-These trees that would not only be fabulous to look at, provide wealth for the future, carbon capture units, and a way to hold water to reduce flooding – all needed round here.
-Perhaps, with a bit more thought the trees could also produce fruit, nuts and berries – all good sorts of food, that many could really benefit eating in the old mill towns nearby.
+These trees would not only be fabulous to look at, but also provide wealth for the future, carbon capture units, build biodiversity and a way to hold water to reduce flooding – all needed round here.
+Perhaps, with a bit more thought the trees could also produce fruit, nuts and berries – all good sorts of health food, that could really benefit many people in the old mill towns nearby.

-A lot of this land belongs to the Duchy of Lancaster - who is you, I thought where better start that Commonwealth Canopy?
-You own about 3000 acres on that AONB.
-What a message it would send out to say that that land needs to be forested and bring the Commonwealth together.
+A lot of this land belongs to the Duchy of Lancaster - who is you.
+I thought where better start that Commonwealth Canopy?
+You own about 3000 acres on that AONB on the Bowland Fells.
+What a message it would send out to the Commonwealth and the rest of the world!
 I have worked in 20 Commonwealth countries so know how aware they are of what goes on here.

-It was the Duchy of Lancaster who in 1621 (not you then obviously but King James 1) arranged for nearby land in Slaidburn to be allocated to some of the parishioners - but not anybody who had squatted the land (called 'Assarters'..see Land).
-I was to live and farm on one of these plots of land in the 1970s.
+It was the Duchy of Lancaster who in 1621 (not you then obviously but King James 1) who arranged for nearby land in Slaidburn to be allocated to some of the parishioners - but not anybody who had squatted the land (called 'Assarters'..
+Look at the Land).
+I was to live and farm on two of these plots of land in the 1970s.
 Each of our two farms had some land by the river rising to land backing on to these moors.
-We planted about a thousand trees over 30 years ago on one farm to protect the other.
+We planted about a thousand trees over 40 years ago on one farm to protect the other.
 You can see it from the sky - what a view the Commonwealth could have of your trees.